ebkr/H3VR.BT2TS/README.md

 6. Wait for the files to generate.
 7. Select an option to either leave as-is, or zip for mod manager importing.

+**Note:** If the package is a 7z file, you'll need 7z in your path environment variables.

 ## How do I upload to Thunderstore?
 The restructured folder will be generated in the same directory as the executable.